0chain/zwalletcli/README.md

 The maximum number of stake pools per node is limited to the number of delegates allowed.

-To find out the number of delegates and also what is the minimum and maximum tokens that can be staked, query the config.
+To find out the number of delegates and also what is the minimum and maximum tokens that can be staked, query the staking config.

 #### Getting the staking config - `mn-config`